formlio/forml/docs/testing.rst

 Running Your Tests
 ------------------

-All the suites are transparently expanded into full-blown :class:`python:unittest.TestCase` definition so from here you would treat them as normal unit tests, which means you can simply run them using the usual:
+All the suites are transparently expanded into a full-blown :class:`python:unittest.TestCase` definition so from here you would treat them as normal unit tests, which means you can simply run them using the usual: